horse-link/horse.link/README.md

 - t is the total locked value in the vault

 The liquidity is locked in the market contract until after the participant claims their payout.

+Status

+- Resulted: finished races and no protest or dead heat

+- Pending: races haven't started or those results haven't been finalised

+- Settled: Settled transaction has been done by the users or another actor

 # Vaults